At San Francisco Schoolhouse, we are accepting applications for kindergarten through eighth grade for the 2018-2019 school year.

 We have K-5 evening open houses scheduled 6:00-7:30pm on:

-For families with students entering grades 6-8, we have Middle School Interactive Open Houses (for parents and students) scheduled on:
+For families with students entering grades 6-8, we have Middle School Interactive Open Houses.
+Students and parents will experience our educational approach with hands-on activities.
+These events are for both parents and students to attend.
+They are scheduled on:

 In addition to these sessions, individual tours can be arranged by appointment.